Identification, Images, & Information

 See Also

-A.museorum, with similar colour pattern, has 8-segmented antennae with two-segmented club, considerably shorter than the rest of antenna.
+A. museorum is similar in colour pattern but has 8-segmented antennae with 2-segmented club, considerably shorter than the rest of antenna.